convox/praxis/GETTING_STARTED.md

     port: 1313
 ```

 The `convox.yml` for this site is pretty simple.
 It defines a single service called "web".
 Containers for the web service will listen on port 1313 for requests.
 The project will be built from a `Dockerfile` in the same directory.
-Unlike `docker-compose.yml`, `convox.yml` does not requrie you to specify a `build: .` stanza if the app is to be built from a `Dockerfile` in the same directory.
+Unlike `docker-compose.yml`, `convox.yml` does not require you to specify a `build: .` stanza if the app is to be built from a `Dockerfile` in the same directory.
 It is implied.

 "Services" is just one of many components in the Praxis spec that you can define in a `convox.yml`.
 The project that you're currently in, `praxis-site` is under active development to explain the entire scope of Praxis, so stay tuned for updates.